-Magdeburg has two renown universities - Otto-von-Guericke and Magdeburg-Stendal (of Applied Sciences).
-Today, the city is a major industrial and trade centre, producing and exporting steel, chemical products, textiles, paper.
-Other major businesses are plant and mechanical engineering, ecotechnology, logistics, health management.
+The city has two renown universities - Otto-von-Guericke Universitat (opened 1993) and Hochschule Magdeburg-Stendal (opened 1991, of Applied Sciences).
+The city is also a major industrial and trade center, specializing in steel prodiction, chemical products, textiles, paper, plant and mechanical engineering, ecotechnologies, export and logistics, healthcare industry.